misd-service-development/drupal-raven/README.md

 Raven authentication
 ====================

-This module allows users to log into a Drupal site using [Raven]((http://raven.cam.ac.uk/)), the University of Cambridge's central authentication service .
+This module allows users to log into a Drupal site using [Raven](http://raven.cam.ac.uk/), the University of Cambridge's central authentication service.

 Authors
 -------